Cooper Do-nuts Riot: Legacy

 The Cooper Do-nuts uprising is often cited as the first gay uprising in the United States.
-Hay identified it as the first specifically against police treatment of LGBT people.
+Hay identified it as the first specifically against police treatment of LGBTQ people.
 Some historians contest the significance, claiming that anyone who was openly gay at the time was already in rebellion and risking arrest and imprisonment.
 Mark Thompson, a historian who lived in the same area as Rechy, wrote: "I would not describe it as a riot but more like an isolated patch of local social unrest that had lasting repercussions.
 I think less in its day, more as a lesson for us today."

 In 2020 the Downtown Los Angeles Neighborhood Council considered making Cooper Do-nuts a historical site and requested police records to corroborate Rechy's account of the riots.
-The Los Angeles Police Department revealed that there were no records from that time, because they were either "purged or destroyed".
-Despite not being a first person account, Nancy Valverde claims she had heard about it from a lesbian friend and that she had heard about it right away.
+The LAPD revealed that there were no records from that time, because they were either "purged or destroyed".
+Nancy Valverde stated she had heard about the event right away from a friend.

+On June 22, 2023, as the City of Los Angeles erected a ceremonial Cooper Do-nuts Square sign at 2nd and Main Streets, the LAPD made a formal apology for its harassment of gay citizens.
+Commander Ruby Flores said, "I deeply apologize on behalf of the men and women of the LAPD.
+This mistreatment and harassment of our citizens was wrong.
+It should have never happened."